SuperOfficeDocs/superoffice-docs/docs/apps/requirements/marketing.md

 The contents are trademarked, they are our signature logo, and therefore must not be modified.

-Do not try to recreate version our trademarked logo.
+Do not recreate different versions of our trademarked logo.
 Custom attempts to recreate it will not be be certifiable.

 **[Branding guide and logos](../../assets/downloads/apps/superoffice-brand-guide-and-logos.zip)**